 Landlords must provide tenants with a written receipt when rent is paid in cash, with a money order, a cashier's check, or personal check.
 If the payment is handed directly to the landlord, the landlord must give the tenant a receipt immediately.
-If the rent payment is made indirectly (e.g. mailed, transmitted via Venmo or other electronic means), the landlord must provide the tenant with a receipt within fifteen (15) days of payment.
+If the rent payment is made indirectly (mailed, transmitted via Venmo or other electronic means), the landlord must provide the tenant with a receipt within fifteen (15) days of payment.

-The receipt must state the payment date, the amount paid, the period for which rent was paid, and the address of the apartment, including the apartment number, if applicable.
+The receipt must state the payment date, the amount, the period for which rent was paid, and the apartment number.
 The receipt must be signed by the person receiving the payment and state his/her title.
 Tenants paying rent by personal check may request, in writing, a rent receipt from the landlord.